kevinolega/callcentertrainingtips/_posts/2019-07-21-anime-kdrama.md

 Watching anime and K-Drama is a good reward for a job well done.

 Not an activity that should STEAL ALL YOUR OPPORTUNITIES IN LIFE.

+When we were younger, our parents taught us that entertainment is something we're allowed after we're DONE ACCOMPLISHING OUR RESPONSIBILITIES.

+As kids, we didn't watch TV, see a movie or play a game until after we've cleaned up, eaten dinner, done home work and brush our teeth.

+Why do the opposite now that you're old.

+Which of the two options make you feel like a winner or a LOSER?